Skip to content

 Each of the assemblers is constructed as follows:

-AssemblerName(const Basis& basis, const FEContainer& fes, const std::vector<bool>& dirichletFlags)
+AssemblerName(const FEContainer& fes, const std::vector<bool>& dirichletFlags)

 • basis is the basis that was used to construct the finite elements.
 The implementation of the bases involves four different strategies: BlockedLexicographic, BlockedInterleaved, FlatLexicographic and FlatInterleaved.
 These strategies are to be considered while creating the assembler.
 For further information on these strategies, refer to Chapter 10 of DUNE1.